KIDNEY COLLECTING TUBULES CONSTELLATION

 What is termed a “coma vigil” (agrypnia coma) is caused by an acute KCT Constellation.
 A coma vigil is a semi-conscious, persistent vegetative state, in which the patient appears awake with eyes open and staring.
 The person is totally unresponsive and unable to recognize his or her surroundings.

 Collecting mania and compulsive buying serve the same purpose.
-The irresistible impulse to collect certain items and to overshop often stems from an emotional need caused by persistent abandonment or existence conflicts.
-What exactly a person hoards or collects points to the original conflicts.
+The irresistible impulse to collect certain items and to overshop often stems from an emotional need caused by persistent abandonment or existence conflicts (compare with addictive behaviors).